pusher/docs/docs/beams/guides/safari-certificate-expiration.md

 ---
-title: Handling Safari certificate expiration
+title: Pusher Beams Docs | Expiration of your Safari certificate
+description: Before your Apple-issued certificate expires you will need to update the certificate for your existing Website Push ID to continue sending Beams notifications.
 layout: beams.njk
 eleventyNavigation:
   parent: Web push guides